How to reach Klein Matterhorn

 The first part of your trip is getting to the car free resort of Zermatt.
 It can be reached by train as explained here.

 From the rail station, follow the signs to the gondola station.
 This takes 20 minutes on foot.
 Alternatively, there are electric buses to get there.

 The actual trip starts here, from the valley station, at an altitude of 1640 m.
 You will board the gondola to mid station Furi at 1867 m.
 The route crosses the forests and meadows just outside Zermatt.

 In Furi, you need to change to a cable car.
 After bits of forests, the cable car will fly over a rough, rocky, high alpine landscape.
 Then you will reach mid station Trockener Steg at 2939 m.

 You need to change again to cover the final section: the cable car to Klein Matterhorn at 3883 m.
 There are two parallel cable car routes on this leg: the Matterhorn Glacier Ride is the one we recommend.
 An older cable car is available as well.
 For certain you will now feel that the thin air slows you down, and the temperature has dropped quite a bit!
 You've now reached the eternal snow of the Alps.

 The entire ride from Zermatt takes about 45 minutes.

 Alternative route via Schwarzsee

 Instead of the direct cable car from Furi to Trockener steg, you can also take the gondola from Furi to Schwarzsee, the little lake at the base of the Matterhorn.
 From there, another gondola takes you up to Trockener steg.
-These gondolas do not operate all year round, so do check the timetable.

 Information along the way